Clustering, Coding, and the Concept of Similarity: Experiments with Mathematica .

 Consider, first, the case of a quadratic potential, for which most results can be obtained analytically in closed form.
 Define $U({\bf x})$ as follows:

 Then the gradient is: $\nabla U(x,y,z) = (- a x, - b y, - c z)$, and the derived potential $V({\bf x})$ is:

 (We can ignore the constant term.)
 It is well known that the Feynman-Kac formula, given by either \eqref{defPt} or \eqref{defQt}, has a closed-form solution whenever $U({\bf x})$ and $V({\bf x})$ are quadratic polynomials.
-Furthermore, the invariant probability measure, $ e^{U({\bf x})} $, given by Theorem \ref{QtfProcess}, is obviously a Gaussian.
-Adding in the normalization factor, the invariant probability density function is:
+Furthermore, the invariant probability measure, $ e^{\,2\,U({\bf x})} $, given by Theorem \ref{QtfProcess}, is obviously a Gaussian.
+Computing the normalization factor and assuming that $a > 0$, $b > 0$, $c > 0$, the invariant probability density function is:

 Note that the covariance matrix in \eqref{gaussianpdf} is already in diagonalized form.

 For a numerical example, set $a = 1, b = 2, c = 4$.
 Figure \ref{Gaussian} then shows the surface defined by the equation $U(x,y,z) = -2$.
 Figure \ref{StreamPlotGaussian} shows a {\tt StreamPlot} of the gradient vector field generated by $\nabla U(x,y,z)$ at $z=0$.
 This picture makes sense, intuitively.
 Notice that the drift vector is ``transporting probability mass towards the origin,'' to counteract the dissipative effects of the diffusion term in the stochastic process.
 If the system is in perfect balance, of course, we have an invariant probability measure, which in this case is a Gaussian.